Riding the Trend or Protecting Profits | Marrone Bio Innovations Inc. (MBII)

 Rodman & Renshaw, on the other hand, stated in their research note that they expect to see MBII reach a price target of $3.50.
 The rating they have provided for MBII stocks is “Buy” according to the report published on March 16th, 2016.

-After a stumble in the market that brought MBII to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -10.00% of loss for the given period.
+After a stumble in the market that brought MBII to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.00% of gains for the given period.

 Stock Fundamentals for MBII